dhvogel/dansramblings.github.io/content/posts/Feature-Request-Season-Long-Loans.md

 TocOpen: false
 ---

-As I was searching for an X thousand dollar card to fill out a sorare team, I was thinking to myself that there has to be a better way to do this.
+As I was searching for a card to fill out a sorare team, I was thinking to myself that there has to be a better way to do this.
 So I wrote a proposal to some friends about how a Sorare lending market would look:

 > <em>There should be a lending market for sorare players.
 This would in general make
 > the sorare card market more efficient and in specific: